-The stereo is equipped with Apple AirPlay® and built-in Wi-Fi and Bluetooth®.
+The stereo is equipped with Apple AirPlay[®] and built-in Wi-Fi and Bluetooth[®].
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located inside the cabin with two speakers in the cabin, two at the helm, and two in the cockpit.
+It is located at the helm with two speakers in the cabin, two at the helm, and two in the cockpit.
 There is an amplifier located below the shifter that operates the cockpit speakers.
-The stereo can also be operated with the remote mounted at the helm station.
 An auxiliary audio input panel is also part of the stereo system.
 Refer to the stereo's owner's manual in your Owner's Packet for operating instructions.